 Have a snack

-Snack on something high fat/protin before you tuck in.
+While it might not be the most obvious suggestion – you could have a snack before bed.
+Snack on something high fat/protin.
 When the body has something to burn of it works for you during the night at will help keep you warm.

 Buy small heaters